-Brett Buckley was selected as “2008 Judge of the Year” by the Misdemeanant Corrections Association.
-He received the President’s Award from DMCJA in 2009.
+In 2019, Judge Buckley was named Outstanding Judge of the Year by the Washington State Bar Association.
+He was selected as “2008 Judge of the Year” by the Misdemeanant Corrections Association and received the President’s Award from DMCJA in 2009.

-Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court for one year and from 1996 through 2004 Judge Meyer maintained a private
+Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court.
+From 1996 through 2004, he maintained a private

-Judge Wilcox teaches “Street Law” at Tumwater High School, serves on the Thurston County Dispute Resolution Board, and serves on the Thurston County Food Bank Board.
+Judge Wilcox teaches “Street Law” at Timberline High School, serves on the Thurston County Dispute Resolution Board, and the Thurston County Food Bank Board.

 Prior to taking the bench, Judge Wilcox served as President of the Thurston County Bar Association.
 In 2010, Judge Wilcox was awarded the Outstanding Service Award by the Washington State Association of Municipal Attorneys.

-Judge Wilcox was first elected to the District Court bench in 2010 and then reelected in 2014.
+Judge Wilcox was first elected to the District Court bench in 2010.
 Judge Wilcox received her Juris Doctorate from Willamette University College of Law in 1990.
 She completed her Bachelor’s Degree at the University of Puget Sound in 1986.

 Commissioner Wohl received his law degree from the Seattle University School of Law in 1991.
 He did his undergraduate work at the University of Washington, receiving a BA in

 1988, and was commissioned as an officer in the U. S. Army.
 Commissioner Wohl served on the board of directors of the Washington State Association of Municipal Attorneys, and